denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 # Data Science Portfolio

 ## Datacamp course
-I have completed the datacamp assignments required for this minor in time:
+I have completed the datacamp assignments required for this minor in time.

 ![DataCamp](./images/datacamp_screenshot.jpg)

 ## Reflection and evaluation